 Letting lawn grass grow long doesn’t automatically mean masses of wildflowers will appear, however; grasses will dominate.
-If you want something akin to an idyllic country meadow, there are two options: the easiest is to plant wildflower plug-plants throughout the long grass, chosen with your soil type in mind – you can buy these from The Wild Flower Shop or British Wild Flower Plants.
+If you want something akin to an idyllic country meadow, there are two options: the easiest is to plant wildflower plug-plants throughout the long grass, chosen with your soil type in mind.
 For example, poppies don’t like thick clay, but knapweed does.

 Prepare the ground thoroughly before sowing – you can’t simply sprinkle meadow seed over an existing lawn, so unfortunately you will need to start from scratch.

 To keep perennial meadows looking good, cut them once or twice a year.
 The timing of the cut is important: spring meadows are left uncut until mid-summer, whereas summer meadows are mown to 10cm in spring then left to flower and seed before cutting again in the autumn.

 Gravel is an ideal lawn alternative, being easy to use and suitable for both traditional and contemporary garden designs.
 However, replacing a large lawn in the garden of a suburban semi with a sea of gravel is rather boring, and impractical for families with children.
 Where gravel really proves useful is in the front garden, where a tiny lawn can be a pain to mow.
 It’s permeable, and the crunch factor makes for a useful security measure, too.
 Plants are essential for interest, though, so always aim for a healthy ratio of two-thirds plants to one-third gravel.